AcuGIS/Scout/docs/usage/datasource/index.rst

 Create Datasource
 **********************

-To create a new Connection (Datasource), click New Connection at the bottom of the screen as show below
+To create a new Connection (Datasource), click 'Add Connection' at the bottom of the screen as show below

  .. image:: _static/add-connection.jpg